Observation Notebook

 4. Before turning in your notebook, number the pages (or slides) in order consecutively.
 You should have at least 25 correctly completed observations (4 pts each) to get full credit of 100 pts.
 Note: if you have more than 25 observations it will not count as extra credit but it might help your grade if you have any mistakes or omissions in the previous 25.

-o Measure the Altitude Of Polaris using a quadrant.
+o Using a smart phone inclinometer app, measure the Altitude Of Polaris.
 The altitude of Polaris should approximately equal your latitude – does it?
 Note: if you go on a trip north or south you may wish to repeat this observation from a different latitude.

-o On a date before Sept.
-22 measure the Altitude Of The Sun at around 1:40 p.m. using a protractor quadrant.
-NEVER look directly at the Sun – instead use the shadow of the quadrant.
+o Using a smart phone inclinometer app, measure the Altitude Of The Sun at a particular time of day when it is highest in the sky (at around 1:40 p.m.
+EDT or 12:40 EST).
+NEVER look directly at the Sun – instead use the shadow of the body of the phone.

-o On a date in November or December measure the Altitude Of The Sun at the same apparent time of day as previous observation (around 12:40 p.m.) using a protractor quadrant.
-NEVER look directly at the Sun – instead use the shadow of the quadrant.
+o Using a smart phone inclinometer app, measure the Altitude Of The Sun at the same time of day as the previous observation, but on a later date.
+NEVER look directly at the Sun – instead use the shadow of the body of the phone.

 o Measure the length of the Solar Day!
 Use a precise timepiece to measure the duration of the apparent solar day by noting the location of a shadow around midday and then determining the amount of time that elapses until the same shadow has the same orientation, indicating that the Sun has returned to the same spot in the sky.
 It is best if you wait more than one day – just divide the total amount of time by the number of days.